andrastantos/brew/docs_src/introduction.rst

 In this documentation you'll find what is the fourth major iteration of the architecture.
 In its current incarnation it is better in code-density then RISC-V, better than ARM, almost as good as THUMB.
 The first RTL implementation of the Brew architecture is the Espresso core, which is part of the Anachronistic Computer project.

-Brew is supported by a port of BinUtils, GCC (C and C++ front-ends are tested) and NewLib.
-An instruction set simulator for user-mode processes is part of BinUtils.
-GDB is not yet ported to the architecture.
+The type-less subset of Brew is supported by a port of BinUtils, GCC (C and C++ front-ends are tested) and NewLib.
+An instruction set simulator with GDB support is part of BinUtils.